blaster151/fp-3/LAWS.md

 - **Constant-function law:** Continuous maps into a Hausdorff space that are independent of all finite subsets of the input are necessarily constant.
+  Witness builders `buildTopVietorisConstantFunctionWitness` and checkers `checkTopVietorisConstantFunction` package this guarantee and are exposed via `MarkovOracles.top.vietoris.constantFunction`.
 This mirrors the tail-triviality intuition for topological hyperspaces.

 - **Hewitt–Savage zero–one law:** **Not supported.** Kl(H) is not causal.
   As per guidelines, HS oracles remain explicit throwing stubs so the